On the extended Whittaker category

 \sec{The functor of Whittaker coefficient} The main goal of this paper is to show that a specific (continuous) functor is fully faithful for $G= GL_n$ and $G=PGL_n$.
-As with the definition of the extended Whittaker category, we shall discuss the construction of this functor in the more general context of a category over $\Ran$ acted on by $M(\sK) \ltimes U(\sA)$, where $M \ltimes U$ is the Levi decomposition of an affine algebraic group.
-In this section, the $\Omega$-twists are irrelevant (for instance, recall the canonical identification $\Bun_G \simeq \Bun_{G^\Omega}$) so we ignore them.
+As with the definition of the extended Whittaker category, we shall discuss the construction of this functor in the more general context of a naive-unital category over $\Ran$ acted on unitally by $M(\sK) \ltimes U(\sA)$.
+Here, $M \ltimes U$ is the Levi decomposition of an affine algebraic group.
+In this section, the $\Omega$-twists are irrelevant (for instance, there is a canonical identification $\Bun_G \simeq \Bun_{\Gt}$) so we ignore them.

 The non-trivial point in the discussion of $\coeff_{G,\ext}$ is its continuity.
 This is ensured by the \emph{strong approximation} for meromorphic jets into a unipotent group $U$, Proposition \ref{prop:Av_^*-continuous-Wh-ext-noT}, parallel to the fact that in the function theoretic case $U(\AA)/U(K)$ is \emph{compact}.